HRishabh95/HRishabh95/README.md

 - 👀 I’m interested in Machine learning, Speech processing and NLP
 - 🌱 I’m currently learning Information Retrieval, Neural IR
 - 💞️ I’m looking to collaborate on any interesting projects
-- 📫 How to reach me r.upadhyay@campus.unimib.it
+- 📫 How to reach me uhrishabh@gmail.com

 <!---
 HRishabh95/HRishabh95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.